valdeezzee/AmesRoom/README.md

 The Ames room is a specially modelled example where the viewer is deprived of all this (normally available) information and restricted to a monocular, motion independent, static viewpoint, which makes it almost impossible to discover the illusion without further sensory input.

+## Implications of perception on VR

+As LaValle (2016) describes, VR itself can be considered as a grand optical illusion.